Hoyasumii/bee-movie/README.md

 How do we know this isn't some sort of holographic motion-picture-capture Hollywood wizardry?

 They could be using laser beams!
 Robotics!
 Ventriloquism!
-Cl
+Clo